nandaiqbalh/nandaiqbalh/README.md

 Android Developer
 ----------------------------------

 I am a lifelong learner with a passion for exploration and continuous growth.
-I have 2 years of experience in developing Android applications using Kotlin and Kotlin Multiplatform.

 * 🙌  Connect with me at [LinkedIn](https://www.linkedin.com/in/nandaiqbalhanafi/)
 * ✉️  You can contact me at [nandaiqbalhanafii@gmail.com](nandaiqbalhanafii@gmail.com)
-* 🧠  I'm learning Kotlin Multiplatform
+* 🧠  I'm learning Kotlin Multiplatform and Next.js

 ### Skills